-But if you are unknowingly tricked into installing malware, and you are completely unaware that it is stealing your personal information, how can you tell if your gadget is infected?
+But if you are unknowingly tricked into installing malware, and you are completely unaware it’s stealing your personal information, how can you tell if your gadget is infected?

 First, is your gadget jailbroken?
-Jailbroken gear bypass Apple’s tight security, exposing your gadget to whatever hackers think of next – and you probably won’t have to be a Hong Kong protester to get hit.
-My personal preference is to not jailbreak my Apple gadgets, but if you choose otherwise, be extra careful out there!
+Jailbroken gear bypasses Apple’s tight security, exposing your gadget to whatever hackers think of next — and you probably won’t have to be a Hong Kong protester to get hit.
+My personal preference is to not jailbreak my Apple gadgets, but if you choose otherwise, be extra careful!

 Next, does your phone have any symptoms of an infection?
-Here are some symptoms you could see if your gadget is infected with a virus:
+Here are some to check against:

-- Data usage – One thing you will notice if your gadget is infected with a virus is a large increase in data usage.
-A virus can eat away at data so you should compare the last few monthly statements from your cellphone provider.
+- Data usage: One thing you’ll notice if your gadget is infected with a virus is a large increase in data usage.
+A virus can eat away at data, so you should compare the last few monthly statements from your cellphone provider.
 If you notice a huge spike in data usage, there’s a good chance your gadget is infected.

-- Crashing apps – If you have a virus on your gadget, most likely apps will no longer function properly.
-They will crash continually while you try using them.
+- Crashing apps: If you have a virus on your gadget, apps may no longer function properly, crashing continually while you try using them.

-- Pop-ups – While surfing online with the Safari browser, you might see pop-up ads all over the place.
+- Popups: While surfing online with Apple’s Safari browser, you might see popup ads all over the place.
 This could be the result of an infected gadget.

-Please know that a quirky app is not a sure sign of a malware infection.
-But if you have run apps from third-party app stores or risky websites, and they have not functioned as expected, then I recommend you err on the side of caution.
+Please know that a quirky app isn’t a sure sign of a malware infection, but if you’ve run apps from third-party app stores or risky websites and they don’t function as expected, err on the side of caution.

 If you do suspect your iPad or iPhone may be infected with malware, don’t panic!
-However, you should take no chances.
-Instead, just follow these instructions to wipe your gadget clean and start over with factory settings.
+Just follow these instructions to wipe your gadget clean and start over with factory settings.

 - Use iCloud to backup your device and all personal data on it.